PBGLMichaelHall/ReadTheDocsQTL/docs/source/Sorghum.rst

 .. code:: r

-   #The plot reveals a skewed G Prime statistic with a really small variance.
-Perhaps it is due to the small number of variants called.
+   **The plot reveals a skewed G Prime statistic with a really small variance.
+Perhaps it is due to relatively High Coverage with respect to Bulk Sample Sizes and not a lot of variants called.**

-   #In addition, Hampels outlier filter in the second argument, can also be changed to "deltaSNP"
+   **In addition, Hampels outlier filter in the second argument can also be changed to "deltaSNP".**

-   plotGprimeDist(SNPset = df_filt, outlierFilter = "Hampel")
+   plotGprimeDist(SNPset = df_filt, outlierFilter = "Hampel",filterThreshold = 0.1, binwidth = 0.5)

 .. figure:: ../images/12.png
    :alt: